bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 # Declarative Style

-In the chapter about abstraction, we discussed how to decompose tasks and why it's useful to separate the intent from implementation in code.
+In the chapter about abstraction, we discussed how to decompose tasks and why separating the intent from implementation in code is beneficial.
 We looked at how to improve code readability and emphasize details that are important at a particular moment.

 In this chapter, we'll extend the ideas of abstraction and talk about declarative code style.
 We'll discuss the notion of declarative code, its benefits, and its advantages compared to imperative-style code.